MATH2069 Discrete Mathematics and Graph Theory

 Phone: 9351 5793

-Lectures, practice classes, and quizzes (joint for MATH2069 and MATH2969) will be held at the following times:
+Lectures and practice classes (joint for MATH2069 and MATH2969) will be held in ABS Auditorium (B2010) at the following times:

-In general, lectures are held in the Monday-Wednesday times and practice classes in the Thursday times.
-The exceptions to the latter are Weeks 5 and 11, when the Thursday time will be a quiz, Week 12, when the Thursday time will be a revision lecture, and Week 13, when there will be no Thursday class.
+In general, the first three classes are lectures and Friday 4-5 pm are practice classes.
+The exceptions to the latter are Weeks 5 and 11, when the Friday class will be a quiz, and Weeks 12 and 13, when the Friday time will be a revision lecture.

 In the practice classes you will work through a sheet of questions relating to the material in the preceding lectures; the solutions will be briefly discussed in the class.
 These questions will be similar to those in the quizzes.
 The question sheets are printed at the back of the books of lecture notes (see below), and also available on the web resources page, where the solutions will be posted after each week's class.